Kim Kardashian And Ex Reggie Bush’s Daughters Look Like Twins?

 Reggie Bush and Lilit Avagyan were married in July 2014.

-Reggie Bush and Lilit may have another Kardashian look-a-like on the way.
+Reggie Bush and Lilit may have another Kardashian lookalike on the way.
 Lilit announced on her private Instagram that she was expecting another child, according to Daily Mail.

 The couple also has a one-year-old son, Uriah.